cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 test was performed, the individual test, and the result.
 Multiple tests are stored on each device.

-Let n be the number of total COVID tests taken over a given time period and a given location (the test result can be negative/positive/invalid).
-Let x be the number of tests taken with positive results in this location over the given time period.
+Let $$n$$ be the number of total COVID tests taken over a given time period and a given location (the test result can be negative, positive, or invalid).
+Let $$x$$ be the number of tests taken with positive results in this location over the given time period.
 We are interested in estimating the percentage of positive tests which is defined as: